Immortality-IMT/Manhattan-Group/README.md

 <img align="right" src="https://imt.cx/assets/img/logo/mhg.png" width="200" alt="Manhattan Group Blockchain">

 [Immortality Coin](https://imt.cx) is also backed by a dedicated blockchain.
 Code named: Manhattan Group.
+Not live.

 This is DeSci, learn more, watch the video: https://youtu.be/-DeMklVWNdA